-The paper used descriptive statistics, (frequency and percentage) for the level of agreement on a six-point Likert scale.
+The paper used descriptive statistics (frequency and percentage) for the level of agreement on a six-point Likert scale.
 Where; 1=strongly disagree, 2=Disagree, 3=slightly disagree, 4= Slightly Agree, 5= Agree and 6= Strongly Agree

-Table 2: Gender Equality and provision of security services
+Table 1: Gender equality and provision of security services by Uganda police force

-GENDER IDENTITY N SD D SWD SWA A SA Mean STD Increasing the number of women police officers improves responses to domestic and sexual violence 79 0% 1%(1) 0% 0% 6%(5) 93%(73) 5.89 0.506 The Uganda Police Force has the constitutional duty to protect life and property 79 1%(1) 0% 0% 0% 10%(8) 89%(70) 5.84 0.629 Both men and women are represented in all programs that integrate human rights 79 13% 1%(1) 0% 2.5%(2) 1%(1) 82%(65) 5.25 1.721 Uganda police builds socio- cultural and political support for women's participation 79 1%(1) 0% 0% 0% 90%(71) 9%(7) 5.04 0.542 Gender identity describes the individual's own psychological perception of being male, female 79 4%(3) 0% 0% 0% 81%(64) 15%(12) 5.00 0.877 Some cultures limit women's interaction with men outside of their families 79 0% 1%(1) 0% 0% 95%(75) 4%(3) 5.00 0.392
+Table 1.
+Gender equality and provision of security services by Oganda poince force GENDER IDENTITY N SD D SWD SWA A SA Mean STD Increasing the number of women police officers improves responses to domestic and sexual violence 79 0% 1%(1) 0% 0% 6%(5) 93%(73) 5.89 0.506 The Uganda Police Force has the constitutional duty to protect life and property 79 1%(1) 0% 0% 0% 10%(8) 89%(70) 5.84 0.629 Both men and women are represented in all programs that integrate human rights 79 13% 1%(1) 0% 2.5%(2) 1%(1) 82%(65) 5.25 1.721 Uganda police builds socio- cultural and political support for women's participation 79 1%(1) 0% 0% 0% 90%(71) 9%(7) 5.04 0.542 Gender identity describes the individual's own psychological perception of being male, female 79 4%(3) 0% 0% 0% 81%(64) 15%(12) 5.00 0.877 Some cultures limit women's interaction with men outside of their families 79 0% 1%(1) 0% 0% 95%(75) 4%(3) 5.00 0.392

-SD meant Strongly Disagree, D meant Disagree, SWD meant Some What Disagree, SWA meant Some What Agree A meant Agree, SA meant Strongly Agree and M meant Mean, STD meant Standard Deviation

-Source: Field Data, 2021
+SD meant Strongly Disagree, D meant Disagree, SWD meant Some What Disagree, SWA meant Some What Agree A meant Agree, SA meant Strongly Agree and M meant Mean, STD meant Standard Deviation Source: Field Data, 2021

-The study established that increasing the number of women police officers improves responses to domestic and sexual violence.
+It was found out that increasing the number of women police officers improves responses to domestic and sexual violence.

-Findings on whether increasing the number of women police officers improves responses to domestic and sexual violence indicates that 0% of the respondents strongly disagreed, 1% disagreed, 0% somewhat disagree, 0% somewhat agree, 6% agreed and 93% strongly agreed with the statement.
-The mean of 5.89 (Standard Deviation=0.506) implying that the majority of respondents that increasing the number of women police officers also improves responses to crimes involving domestic and sexual violence, which are among the most prevalent crimes in both post-conflict and non-conflict affected societies.
+Findings on whether increasing the number of women police officers improves responses to domestic and sexual violence showed that 0% of the respondents strongly disagreed, 1% disagreed, 0% were somewhat disagree, 0% were somewhat agree, 6% agreed and 93% strongly agreed with the statement, with a mean of 5.89 (Standard Deviation=0.506) implying that the majority of respondents that increasing the number of women police officers also improves responses to crimes involving domestic and sexual violence, which are among the most prevalent crimes in both post-conflict and non-conflict affected societies.
 The findings above are in line with Woodrow and Oatly (2013) who found out that Afghanistan, Kosovo, Liberia, and Sierra Leone have established specialized police forces to address family violence.
-In many instances, especially where women have been part of liberation struggles, such as in Rwanda and Uganda, women have skills and understanding of issues that can benefit security institutions, especially regarding forces' relations with the community.
+In many instances, especially where women have been part of liberation struggles, such as in Rwanda and Uganda, women have skills and understanding of issues that can benefit security institutions, especially with regard to forces relations with the community.
 It would therefore be valuable to recruit and support them in various areas of the sector.

-Interview responses revealed that women police have the power and authority to enter a home and speak to women they believe may be victims of violence, even if male occupants object.
+Interview responses revealed that police have the power and authority to enter a home and speak to women they believe may be victims of violence, even if male occupants object.
 The police may further have the authority to seize weapons, force a batterer to leave the home or arrest him even without the support of the victim.
 In some jurisdictions, the police automatically charge any person suspected of having assaulted or abused a woman.
 Such measures have been enacted to further safeguard women who fear reprisal and further victimization in Uganda police force.